nickytong/drexplorer/README.md

 ## Installation

-The **devtools** package is used to install R packages hosted on Github below.
+The **devtools** package is used to install R packages hosted on Github.
+To install **drexplorer**, type the following commands in the R console:

 ```r
     library(devtools)